 House hacking investment properties that usually produce the best cash-on-cash returns may include:

 Investor Tip: Don’t buy a property in a bad neighborhood just because it’s a killer deal.
-Location alone will make or break your investment.
+The location alone will make or break your investment.

 House Hacking Pitfalls to Avoid

-Learning from other people’s mistakes is a good way to avoid them.
-The following are some common house hacking pitfalls that you should avoid:
+Learning from other people’s mistakes is an excellent way to avoid them.
+In this house hacking guide, here are some of the most common pitfalls to avoid:

 What’s Next?
 BRRRR

-Buy-Remodel-Rent-Refinance-Repeat or BRRRR is considered a more advanced house hacking strategy.
-The idea is to buy a distressed property, below market value, using short-term cash or financing.
-After the property has been repaired and renovated, investors will then refinance to a long-term mortgage.
-The end goal is for investors to get all (or most) of their original investment back so they can use it for the next BRRRR property.
+Buy-Remodel-Rent-Refinance-Repeat, or BRRRR, is considered a more advanced house hacking strategy.
+The idea is to buy a distressed property below market value using short-term cash or financing.
+After the property has been repaired and renovated, investors will refinance to a long-term mortgage.
+The goal is for investors to get all (or most) of their original investment back so they can use it for the next BRRRR property.

-Utilizing the house hacking investment strategy is one way to get into real estate and build lasting wealth.
-Even if you already own the house you live in, there are several creative ways to make money by renting out your extra or unused space.
+Utilizing the house hacking real estate investment strategy is one way to get into real estate and build lasting wealth.
+Even if you already own your house, there are several creative ways to make money, such as renting out your extra or unused space.
 While it may not work for everyone, house hacking can be an extremely successful and lucrative investment strategy.